 Lab covers neuromuscular skeletal anatomy, physiology, biomechanics and kinesiology in depth.
-Successful completion of the competency exams is required to pass this course.
+Successful completion of the competency exams is

-Academic Career: Undergraduate

 Course Component: Credit Laboratory

 Grade Component: Letter Grade

 HRP 0420 - CLINICAL PATHOLOGY

 A survey of the major aspects of the disease process, covering such topics as inherited disease, infections, neoplasia, nutritional and metabolic deficits, and disorders due to physical agents.
 Also incorporates the disease process as it affects individual organ systems and a discussion of laboratory diagnostic procedures.